MIDL-Conference/midl-website/pages/mira-webinar25.md

 <h1 style="font-size: 30px; margin-top: 30px; margin-bottom: 24px">Webinar on Medical Imaging Research in Africa</h1>

-The MIDL Young Researcher Board is proud to host a webinar on Medical Imaging Research in Africa.
+The MIDL Young Researcher Board is proud to host a webinar on Medical Imaging Research in Africa (MIRA).

+{{ button("MIRA Webinar Registration Link", "https://forms.gle/tfJTG9eD2kMAt6fN7") }}

 The development of machine learning methods and applications for medical imaging has evolved over the years.
 However, most developments have been targeted to high-income settings, limiting the advancement of healthcare solutions in low-to-middle-income countries.
 To bridge this gap, it is important to raise awareness to promote the development of accessible machine learning solutions for healthcare in low to middle income countries.